 Inspired by the report, LGBTQ journalists from across the United States and across media platforms expressed a desire to create a professional organization.
 Under Roy’s guidance, NLGJA was formally incorporated in 1991 and chapters were formed throughout the country.

-True to its founders’ goals, NLGJA is a strong voice in the news industry, educating newsroom decision-makers about coverage of the LGBT community, promoting non-discrimination policies and the establishment of equal benefits, and creating educational opportunities to support the next generation of LGBTQ newsroom leaders.
+True to its founders’ goals, NLGJA is a strong voice in the news industry, educating newsroom decision-makers about coverage of the LGBTQ community, promoting non-discrimination policies and the establishment of equal benefits, and creating educational opportunities to support the next generation of LGBTQ newsroom leaders.
 The dramatic positive shift in the quality and quantity of news coverage of the LGBTQ community is due to members working within their newsrooms to educate peers about fairness and accuracy.

 - Enhance the professionalism, skills and career opportunities for LGBTQ journalists.